Pas De La Casa Travel Guide

 Pas de la Casa © Victor Vic

-In the last decade or so the tiny mountain principality of Andorra, atop the Pyrenees between France and Spain, has become a world favourite for winter sports enthusiasts, helped along by its good snow, sunny clear weather and unreal natural beauty.
+The tiny mountain principality of Andorra sits atop the Pyrenees between France and Spain.
+In the last decade or so, it has become a world favourite for winter sports enthusiasts helped along by its good snow, sunny clear weather and unreal natural beauty.
 Another plus is the fact that the tiny country's mountain resorts are just a short hop away from Barcelona International Airport, and close to the French border.
-Pick of the Andorra holiday resorts is Pas de la Casa.
+Pick of the Andorran ski resorts is Pas de la Casa.

-Pas de la Casa, or 'Pas' as it is fondly known by loyal regulars, can hardly be described as picturesque, consisting mainly of modern, unattractive box-like apartment blocks and hotels, but all the accommodation and facilities are conveniently situated for the slopes and provide all the trappings necessary for a rollicking winter holiday at affordable prices.
+Pas de la Casa, or 'Pas' as it is fondly known by loyal regulars, can hardly be described as picturesque, consisting mainly of modern, unattractive box-like apartment blocks and hotels.
+But all the accommodation and facilities are conveniently situated near the slopes and provide all the trappings necessary for an entertaining winter holiday at affordable prices.

-There is plenty to do when you need time out from the slopes, with a gym, indoor and outdoor pool, movies, ten-pin bowling, snow-shoeing and hiking just some of the options.
-Nearby there is a spa offering thermal baths, or take excursions to try out the facilities in nearby resorts.
+There is plenty to do when you need time out from the slopes, with a gym, indoor and outdoor pool, movies, tenpin bowling, snow-shoeing, and hiking.
+Nearby there is a spa offering thermal baths, and there are other facilities in nearby resorts.
 Alternative snow fun includes snow-mobiling and tobogganing.